rgyani/microservice-patterns/README.md

 ![img](imgs/saga.svg)

-There are two ways of coordination sagas:
+There are two ways of coordination sagas:<br>
-Choreography - each local transaction publishes domain events that trigger local transactions in other services Orchestration - an orchestrator tells the participants what local transactions to execute
+**Choreography** - each local transaction publishes domain events that trigger local transactions in other services<br>
+**Orchestration** - an orchestrator tells the participants what local transactions to execute<br>

 ###### Choreography Saga
 ![img](imgs/choreography.svg)